 The unemployment rate of the population aged 15 and over was 9.5% - 8.5% men and 10.8% women.
-At regional level, the lowest rate is in the Belgrade Region (7.6%), followed by the Vojvodina Region (8.2%) and the Sumadija and Western Serbia Region (10.6%).
+At regional level, the lowest rate is in the Belgrade Region (7.6%), followed by the Vojvodina Region (8.2%) and the Šumadija and Western Serbia Region (10.6%).
 The worst situation was recorded in the South and Eastern Serbia Region, with the highest unemployment rate (12%).
 Moreover, the unemployment rates within the underdeveloped regions also differ.
 In 2019, for example, the unemployment rate in Pčinja District of the South and Eastern Serbia Region was 20.8% and in the neighbouring Jablanica District of the same Region was 9.1%.
 Likewise, in the Šumadija and Western Serbia Region in 2019 Raška District registered a 19% unemployment rate compared to 6.4% in Kolubara District of the same Region.

-According to the last Assessment of Absolute Poverty conducted in 2018, poverty in Serbia remains significant despite registering a constant decrease compared to 2017 (from 7.2% to 7.1%).
+According to the last Assessment of Absolute Poverty conducted in 201885, poverty in Serbia remains significant despite registering a constant decrease compared to 201786 (from 7.2% to 7.1%).
 Around half a million citizens are unable to meet their minimal existential needs.
-Poverty remains significantly more frequent in non-urban than in urban areas and is particularly frequent in the region of Southern and https://www.stat.gov.rs/oblasti/trziste-rada/anketa-o-radnoj-snazi/
+Poverty remains significantly more frequent in non-urban than in urban areas and is particularly frequent in the region of Southern and Eastern Serbia (as much as 11.9% compared to 3.9% of Belgrade region which has the lowest rate), followed by the region of Šumadija and Western Serbia with the rate of 6.8%.